vippsas/vipps-partner/README.md

 # Vipps Partners

-💥 Work in progress!
-We will update this page frequently.
-"Star" it to get notifications. 💥
+💥 Work in progress! 💥

-Document version: 0.14.3.
+Document version: 0.14.5.

 If you and your merchants have a good volume and great potential, we would like to have you on the team as a partner.
 The goal of the partner program is to